bradlet/collect-workflow-metrics/README.md

 _seeded from
 [actions/javascript-action](https://github.com/actions/javascript-action)_

-This action gathers rudimentary metrics about the calling workflow up until this action's step, and makes those metrics available as outputs for subsequent use.
+This action gathers metrics about the calling workflow up until this action's step, and makes those metrics available as outputs for subsequent use.

 Please
 [open an issue](https://github.com/bradlet/collect-workflow-metrics/issues) with requests for new metrics to be added!

+## Supported Metrics

+- Pipeline Runtime
+- Average Leadtime

 ## Contributions